cytim-eosio/cluster/README.md

 | `nodeos-clean`    | Clean up the data and logs for the target node. |
 | `nodeos-log`      | Print the logs for the target node. |

+## Visualizing the nodeos-stats

+If you have a running Elasticsearch and Kibana, you can visualize the `nodeos-stats` logs by transferring the logs to Elasticsearch through Filebeat.

+1. Run `nodeos-stats` and redirect the output to a log file.
+For example:

+    ```sh
+    nodeos-stats http://127.0.0.1:8888 > logs/nodeos-stats.log
+    ```

+2. Copy `filebeat/filebeat.template.yml` to `filebeat/filebeat.yml`, and edit the configuration.

+3. Run filebeat to transfer the logs.

+    ```sh
+    cd filebeat/
+    filebeat -c filebeat.yml -e
+    ```

+4. Visualize the logs on Kibana.

 ## References

 ### Example Folder Structure for A Running Node